Photos of Conan in Movies

 To join Mensa you need to take a supervised IQ test and place in the top 2%.
 I applied and waited for about a month for the test.

 The day of the Mensa test I turned up at the appointed location, about 5 minutes before the test started.
-I remember the day clearly, I had a lunch date straight after and I was dressed all in tight black Versace shirt, black pants and patent leather dress shoes - like I had just walked out of a top nightclub.
+I remember the day clearly, I had a lunch date straight after and I was dressed all in tight black Versace shirt, black pants and patent leather dress shoes.

 I was eating a couple of donuts and a can of coke - for the sugar rush and additional stimulation from the caffeine as I never usually eat these things but I thought it would help with my test to be fully fuelled and slightly on edge.

 I walked into the Mensa test room which was full from the backseats all the way up to the empty seats at the front.
-What is wrong with people that they are afraid to be in front of a (small) crowd?
+What is wrong with people that they are afraid to be in front?

 So I walk in 7ft tall, massive and well dressed, with my mobile phone (which were still rare at that stage).

-Everybody else is your typical NERD, glasses, pencil case with 30 different pens, notepads, calculators, bad clothing, styleless haircuts and snotty attitudes.
+Everybody else is your stereotypical NERD (yes, in capitals), glasses, pencil case with 30 different pens, notepads, calculators, bad clothing, styleless haircuts and snotty attitudes.

 I could see them snearing at me, oh no my intellectual superiors had judged me too, what was I to do?